 5. Peace Lily

-The large green leaves and bright white flowers make this plant a popular choice.
+The large green leaves and bright white flowers make this plant popular.
 It is a hardy plant and is non-toxic.

-This plant could be perfect to keep in the bathroom, as it is excellent at filtering the air in humid environments.
+This plant could be perfect for keeping in the bathroom, as it is excellent at filtering the air in humid environments.
 They help the environment by absorbing mold spores, mildew, and dust and can improve air quality by 60%.